dsrg-uoft/LangBench/README.md

 This file controls the definition and execution of any benchmark.
 It can be extended by creating two new classes.
 The first is a configuration class that inherits `Config` and defines any options for running the application.
 The second is a class that inherits `Test` to build any commands and execute the benchmark/test itself.
 ### configuration
 You may need to change the paths at the top of the file to match your structure.
 Specifically, the hostname for a client machine (used in file server, and key value store benchmarks) will likely need to be changed.
+Defining `LANGBENCH` and following the structure can help, but all paths can be edited.
+The scripts expect any binary files to be built, so there is no dependency on the Makefiles.

 ## building/dependencies
 The scripts use two small C programs.